donaldamadi/coco-mobile-explorer/README.md

 ## Running the Project

-*flutter run* from the terminal will be able to run this code for both iOS and Anroid platforms.
+*flutter run* from the terminal will be able to run this code for both iOS and Android platforms.

 This test was aimed at developing a mobile version of the Coco explore Page